 Credit card debt assistance programs.

 Some companies, such as Capital One, Bank of America, Chase and others have started credit card payment assistance programs to help consumers.
 The programs can help borrowers reduce and eliminate outstanding credit card debt as well as help them with bills.

-The assistance programs listed below go by various names, such as a hardship program, debt management plans, and others.
+The assistance programs for credit cards listed below go by various names, such as a hardship program, debt management plans, and others.
 While each issuer will offer their own assistance programs and they will come with different terms as well as conditions, there are options available.
 Here are a few of the credit card debt assistance programs now being offered to card holders and those struggling with paying their bills.
 There are also tips for each and every person to take so they can reduce their debt and monthly payments on their own.

 Plans That Suspend Fees - Some credit card companies will mail customers a letter notifying them that the past due fees and other charges that may be due for the current month will be suspended if they are currently three payments behind.
 They waive these fees only if the customer makes at least one payment on their account.
 After receiving this notice, if you then contact the credit card company you can request additional assistance with paying your bill.
 The bank may then offer you information on other hardship programs or give applications on further credit card debt assistance programs they offer.